 - Example 3: Our client is Hertz, a global car rental company present on the European and and North American markets.
 Hertz is present in most of Europe except the Baltic countries.
 You are hired to determine whether they should enter the Baltic countries, and recommend an entry strategy.

 Now that you understand what market entry cases are, let’s turn our attention to case interview frameworks.
-Understanding what a framework is, characteristic of good frameworks, and how you can apply them in case interviews, is essential to sounding structured and methodical – two main consulting traits interviewers look for.
+Understanding what a framework is, characteristics of good frameworks, and how you can apply them in case interviews, is essential to sounding structured and methodical – two main consulting traits interviewers look for.

-No.1: What is a case interview framework?
+What is a case interview framework?

 A case interview framework is a template used to break down and solve business problems in case interviews.
 A framework can be highly customized for specific cases or versatile enough for general problem-solving.

 The most important thing to remember when using frameworks to solve a problem is to be FLEXIBLE.
 Consulting problems are complex and usually, there are no clear-cut, ready-to-use frameworks to solve them.
 The interviewer looks for context-relevant frameworks, not complicated but inappropriate ones.

 Hence, the more you master the “building-blocks” frameworks, the better you can draw specific frameworks suitable to each context.
 Learn more about frameworks here.

 So what makes a good framework, exactly?
 When building a framework, you should keep these three priorities in mind:

 - A good framework is top-down: The problem must be broken down from the generic to the specific, with each hypothesis staying on one level of the issue tree.